buildingSMART/IFC4.x-IF/README.md

 # IFC Implementers Forum

-The IFC Implementers Forum is the part of the [buildingSMART Implementers Assembly](https://www.buildingsmart.org/implementers-assembly/) (formerly ISG) that focuses on IFC software implementation.
+The **IFC Implementers Forum** (abbreviated, IF) is a joint testing, implementation and collaboration effort between IFC software developers.
+Its objective is to accelerate and support the implementation of the IFC standard, and inform the community about its overall implementation progress and results.

+It is hosted and coordinated by **buildingSMART International**, and it is part of the larger [buildingSMART Implementers Assembly](https://www.buildingsmart.org/implementers-assembly/) (formerly ISG), which oversees and support implementation activities for all buildingSMART solutions & standards (e.g., IFC, BCF, IDS, bSDD, Validation & Software Certification services, etc.).
+The forum allows software developers to meet, discuss, test and progress IFC implementation for their products.

+Please read the [Safe Harbour Notice](#safe-harbour-notice) at the end of this page.

+**To join** the IFC Implementers Forum, send an email to evandro.alfieri@buildingsmart.org

 ## Approach